Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 This is my favorite beach for swimming on the east coast of Mauritius.
 The sand is soft and the water crystal-clear, making it great for snorkeling.

-There’s a hotel nearby that offers kayaks for rent to the public for about Rs 500 per person.
+There’s a hotel nearby that rent kayaks to the public for about Rs 500 per person.
 They also offer snorkeling and glass-bottom boat trips.

 Hotels nearby: Ambre Resort ($$$) Salt of Palmar ($$), Veranda Palmar ($$)